-These are absolutely critical for avoiding hike-a-bike situations when Mountain biking in Duluth (yes… I’m talking to you Tinga).
+These are absolutely critical for avoiding hike-a-bike situations when mountain biking in Duluth.
 First off… extra tubes!
-Carry an extra tube and make sure it’s the right size for the bike you’re riding.
+Carry an extra tube – even if you’re riding tubeless -and make sure it’s the right size tube for the bike you’re riding.
 A pair of tire levers will be super helpful for changing out punctured tubes.
 If you’ve never changed a tube… practice.
 There are lots of helpful YouTube videos out there for guidance.
 A CO2 inflator or mini-hand pump will help you inflate your new tube and get you back on the trail in no time.
 It seems like a no-brainer but make sure you know how to use the inflator and/or pump… just in case.
 And throw a multi-tool in your pack to tighten things up when needed.
 At the very least, your friends will thank you.

 4. First Aid Kit